khaosans/ddd-llm-claims/docs/sequence_diagram.md

 **What Happens**:

-1. **User Submits Claim**: The journey begins when a user submits unstructured input—an email, form, or note.
-This is like dropping off paperwork at the front desk.
+1. **User Submits Claim**: Processing begins when a user submits unstructured input (email, form, or note) to the system.

 2. **Orchestrator Creates Claim**: The Workflow Orchestrator receives the input and creates a new Claim aggregate in the repository.
-The claim starts in DRAFT status, like a new file folder being created.
+The claim is initialized in DRAFT status.

-3. **Intake Agent Extracts Facts**: The Orchestrator tells the Intake Agent to extract facts from the unstructured input.
-The agent acts like a skilled claims analyst, reading the messy input and identifying key information.
+3. **Intake Agent Extracts Facts**: The Orchestrator invokes the Intake Agent to extract structured facts from the unstructured input.
+The agent applies prompt engineering techniques to identify and extract key information.

 4. **LLM Processing**: The Intake Agent sends the unstructured input plus a carefully crafted system prompt to the LLM.
 The prompt tells the LLM how to behave—like giving detailed instructions to a new employee.

 5. **Structured Output**: The LLM returns structured JSON containing the extracted facts (claim type, date, location, amount, description).
 This is like the analyst writing a clean summary report.

-6. **Validation**: The Intake Agent validates the LLM output against the domain model, ensuring it meets business rules.
-This is like a supervisor checking the report for accuracy.
+6. **Validation**: The Intake Agent validates the LLM output against the domain model schema, ensuring compliance with business rules and domain invariants.

 7. **Claim Updated**: The validated ClaimSummary is stored in the repository, updating the claim with structured information.